DaveCThompson/HUE9000/docs/JAVASCRIPT_MODULE_REFERENCE.md

 #### `PhaseRunner.js`
 *   **@module PhaseRunner:** A generic executor for declarative startup phase configurations.
+*   **Core Responsibilities:**
-*   **Core Responsibilities:** Parses a phase config object, builds a GSAP timeline dynamically from it, and returns a promise that resolves on completion.
+    *   Parses a phase config object and builds a GSAP timeline dynamically from it.
+    *   Orchestrates all procedural state changes for components during the startup sequence, acting as the **single source of truth** for animations and state until the sequence completes.
+    *   Returns a promise that resolves on completion of the phase timeline.

 #### `startupPhase[0-11].js`
 *   **@module startupPhaseX:** A series of modules, each exporting a single, declarative configuration object that defines all animations and actions for that phase.